Jin-Zhijing/Jin-Zhijing.github.io/Page_Timeline.md

 |Taiwan 2017 (Upcoming)|1-Semester Exchange Study|

-   In the coming years, I aspire to get connected with more and more parts around the world, and become a real talent with global vision.
+   In the coming years, I **aspire to get connected with more and more parts around the world**, and become a real talent with **GLOBAL VISION**.